ThePhD/future_cxx/papers/source/C - embed.md

 > The values given below shall be replaced by constant expressions suitable for use in `#if` preprocessing directives.

 This means that the types above have a specific size that can be properly initialized by a preprocessor entirely independent of a proper C frontend, without needing to know more than how to be a preprocessor.
-This does require that every use of `#embed` is accompanied by a `#include <limits.h>` (or, in the case of C++, `#include <climits>`).
+Originally, the proposal required that every use of `#embed` is accompanied by a `#include <limits.h>` (or, in the case of C++, `#include <climits>`).
+Instead, the proposal now let's the implementation "figure it out" on an implementation-by-implementation basis.

 ### Endianness